 The major thing to keep in mind when mixing the developer with the hair dye is to pay attention to the ratio.
 When the ratio is correct, the hair dye will come beautifully on your hair as the pigments will go inside the pores very nicely.

 Permanent hair dyes use developers and semi-permanent ones don’t. the basic rule to mix developers with toners, no hair lifters and high color lifters have to be kept in mind and you would be fine.
-May the amount of developer be with you when you are dyeing your hair!
+May the amount of developer be with you when you are dying your hair!